tobami/littlechef/README.md

 result from merging cookbook, node and role attributes, following the standard [Chef attribute preference rules][].

-Thus, most examples in the [search wiki page][] are now possible.
-A notable exception is 'chef_environment', as environments are not supported by Chef Solo.
-You can use role based environments instead, and just use the attribute environment, like this:
+A notable exception is node['chef_environment'], as environments are not supported by Chef Solo.
+You can use role based environments instead, and just use the 'attribute' environment, like this:
 `munin_servers = search(:node, "role:#{node['munin']['server_role']} AND environment:#{node['environment']}")`

 ## Installation